Atm4x/tts-with-rvc/README.md

 ## How it Works
 1. **Text-to-Speech (TTS):** Users enter text into the TTS module, which then processes it and generates the corresponding speech as a file saved in the entered input directory
-2. **ReVoice Control (RVC):** With .pth file provided, RVC module reads the generated audio file, processes it and generates an new audio saved in *output* directory with voice replaced.
+2. **RVC:** With .pth file provided, RVC module reads the generated audio file, processes it and generates an new audio saved in *output* directory with voice replaced.

 ## Usage